 1. Slemish Mountain, County Antrim

 St Patrick escaped his slavery and fled the island, but he was called back to Ireland in a dream, and once he returned, he got busy converting pagans by the thousands.
 So effective was Patrick, that one new convert donated a barn in which Patrick could hold his services.
-This is now known as Saul Church and is where the Patrick lived leading up to his death.
-Both a commemorative church and replica round tower now stand on the site near a massive St Patrick statue on Slieve Patrick (you guessed it: named after the man himself).
+This is now known as Saul Church and is where Patrick lived leading up to his death.
+Both a commemorative church and replica round tower now stand on the site near a massive St Patrick statue on Slieve Patrick.

 As missions go, Patrick’s plan to convert Celtic pagans in Ireland was not always a popular one.
-Once, when Druids were celebrating a pagan feast with the ritual Bealtaine fire on the Hill of Tara, County Meath, Patrick chose to defy the reigning High King by lighting his own unquenchable paschal fire on the neighboring Hill of Slane.
+Once, when Druids were celebrating a pagan feast with the ritual Bealtaine fire on the Hill of Tara, County Meath, Patrick chose to defy the reigning High King by lighting his own unquenchable Paschal fire on the neighbouring Hill of Slane.
 Did Patrick suffer for his insolence?
-Amazingly, no. To answer for his actions, Patrick performed feats and miracles to prove to the King that the Christian God was far more powerful than the pagan god, using the three-leafed shamrock as an example of Christianity.
-Although the High King didn’t become a convert, he allowed Patrick to continue on his mission through Ireland.
+Amazingly, no. To explain his actions, Patrick performed feats and miracles to prove to the King that the Christian God was far more powerful than the pagan god, using the three-leafed shamrock to explain the Holy Trinity as an example of Christianity.

-Nothing could illustrate the enormity of St Patrick’s impact on Ireland than the annual pilgrimage by up to 3,000 people on the last Sunday of July (Reek Sunday) to the top of Croagh Patrick barefoot.
-Translating as “Patrick’s stack” in Irish, it was on this scree-covered mountain that Patrick, echoing Christ’s travails in the desert, fasted for 40 days during Lent.
-With shoes optional, the all-consuming effort to rise to its peak has been described by one pilgrim as a voyage of curiosity that ended with fulfillment and peace.
+Nothing could illustrate the enduring power of St Patrick’s impact on Ireland better than the annual pilgrimage to the top of Croagh Patrick by up to 3,000 people on the last Sunday of July (Reek Sunday).
+Translating as “Patrick’s stack” in Irish, this scree-covered mountain was where Patrick fasted for 40 days during Lent, echoing Christ’s travails in the desert.
+Shoes are optional during the all-consuming climb to its peak and the experience has been described by one pilgrim as a voyage of curiosity that ended with fulfilment and peace.
 What better testament to the island’s patron saint could you get?